 To say I’m an outdoor enthusiast is a major understatement!
 I live for the wilderness.
 I’ve always worked to supply my habit and have been very fortunate to have made the outdoors my workplace.

 I love to share my experiences and feel very privileged when I’m able to watch the emergence of a self-confident, competent person that often happens after backpacking in the Grand Canyon.
 It’s like watching a butterfly emerge from a cocoon.
 Many people share my feeling that you cannot come to the canyon without feeling an incredible impact on your personal life.

 Denise Traver’s love for wilderness in general, and the desert southwest in particular, is rivaled by her commitment to sharing these treasures with others.

 A journey with Denise into the backcountry has been routinely described as “the trip of a lifetime” by veterans of her numerous outings.
-Their appreciation of her practical tips on the art of backpacking are as well received as her grasp of the “hard” sciences that pertain to the terrain they’ve encountered together.
+Their appreciation of her practical tips on the art of backpacking is as well-received as her grasp of the “hard” sciences that pertain to the terrain they’ve encountered together.